 For starters, Rails is a framework for Ruby and PHP is a language and has many frameworks.
-Both the PHP and Ruby ecosystem are very powerful, PHP has been in market far before Ruby.
+Both the PHP and Ruby ecosystem are very powerful, PHP has been on the market far before Ruby.
 While considering a language for your web application you review it on various factors like scalability, maintenance, performance, costs, and support.
-At the very inception of your web application you need to decide which libraries you will use, how will you organize your application, and numerous other factors.
+At the very inception of your web application, you need to decide which libraries you will use, how will you organize your application and numerous other factors.

-- Speed – The number of requests ROR can handle are more than PHP frameworks.
-This might vary depending on the kind of operations, but for the general web operations ROR definitely gives better results.
+- Speed – The number of requests ROR can handle is more than PHP frameworks.
+This might vary depending on the kind of operations, but for the general web operations, ROR definitely gives better results.

-- Support community – Due to recent popularity of ROR, lot many coders are involved on tech sites like stackoverflow and other tech groups, thus making stronger support community which is easily accessible.
+- Support community – Due to the recent popularity of ROR, lot many coders are involved on tech sites like StackOverflow and other tech groups, thus making stronger support community which is easily accessible.